History and Evolution of the CDSCO

 Under the Drugs & Cosmetics Act of 1940, the regulatory framework for approving new drugs, conducting clinical trials, and setting standards for cosmetics and drugs is established.
 The Central Drugs Standard Control Organization (CDSCO) plays a pivotal role in implementing these regulations.
 Its primary aim is to maintain transparency, accountability, and consistency in its regulatory functions.

 CDSCO collaborates closely with state regulators to ensure a cohesive and comprehensive approach to drug regulation across India.
 This partnership is crucial for the effective licensing and oversight of various drug categories.
 Specifically, CDSCO and state regulators are responsible for granting licenses for specialized and critical drugs, including blood products, vaccines, and intravenous fluids.
+For life-saving interventions in emergencies, compliance is also essential for equipment such as an aed defibrillator, which requires strict regulatory approval.
 These categories of drugs are essential for public health, and their regulation requires stringent standards to ensure safety, efficacy, and quality.

 CDSCO and its divisions